2131 Studio Shop Maintenance Specialist

-Experience: At least two years practical work experience in the maintenance and repair of photographic equipment and/or mechanical and power tools is required.
+Experience: At least two years of practical work experience in the maintenance and repair of photographic equipment and/or mechanical and power tools is required.
 Knowledge and experience in monitoring and the disposal of hazardous waste is preferred.
-Knowledge of photographic equipment is preferred.
+Knowledge of photographic equipment and art supplies is preferred.

-Skills: Requires general mechanical ability which includes skills in the use of electrical test equipment, and small hand and power tools, mechanical equipment and materials applicable to the mechanical trades.
+Skills: General mechanical ability is required which includes skill in the use of electrical test equipment and small hand and power tools, mechanical equipment, and materials applicable to the mechanical trades.
 The ability to interpret wiring diagrams, blueprints, and schematics is required.
 The ability to read and understand repair manuals and specifications is required.
-Effective oral and written communications skills are required.
+Effective verbal and written communications skills are required.

-Effort: Must be able to lift and transport materials and equipment weighing up to 50 pounds on a frequent basis and up to 100 pounds on an occasional basis; requires prolonged standing and frequent bending, stooping, and reaching on a daily basis.
-Requires a full range of physical motion in order to operate manual and electrically-powered tools and electrical test equipment, to move throughout campus, including climbing stairs in all University buildings.
+Effort: This position lifts and transports materials and equipment weighing up to 50 pounds on a frequent basis and up to 100 pounds on an occasional basis and requires prolonged standing and frequent bending, stooping, and reaching on a daily basis.
+This position operates manual and electrically-powered tools and electrical test equipment.
 Work is performed indoors and out-of-doors, occasionally in environments that are dusty, noisy, or which could have work hazards.

-Other: Scope of the position requires exposure to and use of chemicals, solvents, cleaners, and lubricants common to mechanical work that may be hazardous and/or cause injury if specific instructions regarding their mixture, use, and disposal/storage are not properly followed.
+Other: The scope of the position requires exposure to and use of chemicals, solvents, cleaners, and lubricants common to mechanical work that may be hazardous and/or cause injury if specific instructions regarding their mixture, use, and disposal/storage are not properly followed.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-2. Helps to assure a safe learning environment by assuming responsibility for the mitigation, monitoring, and resolution of safety issues related to student tool usage, signage, hazardous materials (in coordination with the Director of Environmental Management), and tool and equipment maintenance and operation.
+3. Helps to assure a safe learning environment by assuming responsibility for the mitigation, monitoring, and resolution of safety issues related to hazardous materials (in coordination with the Director of Environmental Management) and tool and equipment maintenance.

-4. Provides general maintenance support for the department by building and repairing facilities, such as storage cabinets, as needed.
+4. Provides general maintenance support for the department by building, fabricating, and repairing facilities, tools, and equipment, as needed.